RGWillhoft/course3project/CodeBook.md

 ---

-# Description
+# Description (from the original codebook)

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.

-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-See 'features_info.txt' for more details.
+# Processing

+There is a single R script called `run_analysis.R` that does the following:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+    - There were some measurements that were calculations done with means (such as `angle(tBodyGyroMean,gravityMean)`), it was decided that these did not fit the specification and were not included.
+3. Uses descriptive activity names to name the activities in the data set
+    - The numeric codes were replaced with descriptions of the activities.
+    - For consistancy between the processed and unprocessed data it was decided to not change the descriptions, i.e. leave them as uppercase with underscore separators.
+4. Appropriately labels the data set with descriptive variable names.
+    - It was decided that for readability the names would be left in camel case.
+    - Removed the parentheses
+    - Removed any dashes
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+    - This data set combines TRAIN and TEST data in the means.

+_The `run_analysis.R` contains additional comments describing processing steps._

 # Data Sets